realhaydenashby/BlackTop-Systems/replit.md

 - AI: Groq/Gemini for normalization

 ### Integrations
+- Plaid for bank connections (primary)
-- Yodlee FastLink for bank connections
+- Yodlee FastLink for bank connections (fallback)
 - Stripe for revenue data
 - Slack/SMS for notifications